 - Collect information from publicly available sources about parents' and alumnae occupation and activities, in order to maximise the school's fundraising potential.
 The school may carry out wealth screening, a process which uses trusted third-party partners to automate some of this work.
-By doing this, conversations about fundraising and volunteering can be focused in the most effective way and ensure that the best possible experience as a donor or potential donor is given. - Should you wish to limit or object to any such use, or would like further information about them, please contact the Privacy Officer (privacy Officer, Woldingham School, Marden Park, Woldingham, Surrey CR3 7YA.
+By doing this, conversations about fundraising and volunteering can be focused in the most effective way and ensure that the best possible experience as a donor or potential donor is given. - Should you wish to limit or object to any such use, or would like further information about them, please contact the Privacy Officer (privacy@woldinghamschool.co.uk) via email or in writing to Privacy Officer, Woldingham School, Marden Park, Woldingham, Surrey CR3 7YA.
 You always have the right to withdraw consent, where given, or otherwise object to direct marketing or fundraising.
 However, the school is nonetheless likely to retain some of your details (not least to ensure that no more communications are sent to that particular address, email or telephone number).